BestTimesToVisit.com Logo

 Golestan Palace: A Royal Journey Through Time

 Explore the opulent Golestan Palace, a UNESCO World Heritage site, and wander through its stunning courtyards and museums.
-Don't miss the breathtaking Mirror Hall; its intricate details are mesmerizing.
+Don't miss the breathtaking Mirror Hall; its intricate mosaics shimmer in the sunlight.
 Best visited in the cooler months (spring or autumn) to avoid the intense summer heat.

 Grand Bazaar: A Sensory Overload

-Lose yourself in the labyrinthine alleys of Tehran's Grand Bazaar, a bustling marketplace overflowing with spices, textiles, carpets, and more.
-Engage in friendly haggling, savor the aroma of saffron and rosewater, and soak in the vibrant atmosphere.
-Go early in the morning for the best experience and to avoid the midday crowds.
+Lose yourself in the labyrinthine alleys of Tehran's Grand Bazaar, a bustling marketplace overflowing with spices, carpets, textiles, and more.
+Engage in friendly haggling, sample traditional Iranian sweets, and soak up the vibrant atmosphere.
+Go early in the morning for a less crowded experience.

 Traditional Tea House Sojourn